UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Back up container directories and databases
+toc_title: Back up and restore container directories and databases
 toc_fullpath: How To/oshift-how-backup-directories-database.md
 toc_mdlink: oshift-how-backup-directories-database.md
 ---

-# How to back up container directories and databases on OpenShift
+# How to back up and restore container directories and databases on OpenShift

 ## Overview

 This article explains how you can back up container directories and databases (specifically [PostgreSQL](https://www.postgresql.org/)) to your localhost.
-It also goes through the process of how to restore them.
+It also goes through the process of how to restore from a backup.

 ### Prerequisites